Oscillations of dark matter halos in galaxies and their effects on motion of stars

 For these density profiles, the integral (\ref{k-integral}) may be calculated analytically,

-with $\xi = R_c/R_b=0.2$.
+with $\xi = R_c/R_m=0.2$.
 As a result, for this density profile we find the oscillation period

-In a similar way, we consider the NFW dark matter profile (\ref{NFW}) with the following values of the parameters: $R_s = 60$\,kpc, $\rho_s=10^{-3}\,M_\odot/\mathrm{pc}^3$.
-Evaluating the integral (\ref{k-integral}) we find $k\simeq 1.2\times 10^{-5}\,M_\odot/\mbox{yr}^2$, and the corresponding oscillation period is close to the result (\ref{Tcored}):
+In a similar way, we consider the NFW dark matter profile (\ref{NFW}) with the following values of the parameters: $R_s = 60$\,kpc, $\rho_s=10^{-3}\,M_\odot\mathrm{pc}^{-3}$.
+Evaluating the integral (\ref{k-integral}) we find $k\simeq 1.2\times 10^{-5}\,M_\odot\mbox{yr}^{-2}$, and the corresponding oscillation period is close to the result (\ref{Tcored}):

 These values are comparable to the Galactic rotation periods.
-They are weakly sensitive to changes of \(R_b\) and the halo parameters, because the integral (\ref{k-integral}) is dominated by the spatial overlap of the baryonic core and the inner halo.
+They are weakly sensitive to changes of $R_m$ and the halo parameters, because the integral (\ref{k-integral}) is dominated by the spatial overlap of the baryonic core and the inner halo.

-In Refs.~\cite{Kuhlen2013,Schaller2015,Massey2015,Su:2012ft,Prasad2017} it was shown that offsets of centers of mass in dark matter and baryonic matter components in typical galaxies are likely of order 200-400 pc.
+The authors \cite{Kuhlen2013,Schaller2015,Massey2015,Su:2012ft,Prasad2017} argued that offsets of centers of mass in dark matter and baryonic matter components in typical galaxies are likely of order 200-400 pc.
 Therefore, for our estimates we assume displacements of the centers of mass oscillates